ricardolezama1/NER_hasher/README.md

 # NER_news

+Using the below scripts, you can extract persons and organizations.
+I recommend that you drop clean texts, '\n' ("new line seperated") texts.
+Count the entities and roll out with a json with the org/person entities.

 Using spacy, you can hash the entities extracted from a corpus.
 We will use the lighter Spanish language model from Spacy's natural language toolkit.
 ```
 import spacy